jeffmcmahan/aro/README.md

 })
 ```

-The `error` call declares an error handler, which has access to the error and to the function's scope (here it logs the `customer`).
+The `error` call declares an error handler, which has access to the error and to the function's scope (here it simply logs the error and the private `first` and `last` variables).

 ### How This Is Done